 Let your doctor know if you are pregnant or breastfeeding.

-Aceclofenac may cause dizziness and drowsiness.
-If affected, do not drive or take part in any activity in which you need to be alert.
+Aceclofenac may cause drowsiness, dizziness, or some problems with your eyesight.
+If affected, do not drive or take part in any activity in which you need to be alert or need to see clearly.

-Other side effects include any of the following: tiredness, headache, stomach discomfort, stomach wind, abdominal pain, nausea, vomiting, diarrhoea, and rash.
+Other side effects include any of the following: nausea, diarrhoea, indigestion, stomach wind or pain, vomiting, constipation, and mouth sores.

 Some side effects may need immediate medical help.
 Alert your doctor quickly if you experience any of the following: